tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 3/notes.md

 A function is a rule or relationship that assigns exactly one output to each input from a set.

+🧮 Formal Definition:

+Let 𝐴 and B be two sets.

+A function f from A to B is a relation that associates every element 𝑥 ∈ 𝐴 with exactly one element y ∈ B.
+We write:

+𝑓: 𝐴 → 𝐵 such that f(x) = y

+- A = domain (set of all valid inputs)
+- B = codomain (set where outputs live)
+- f(x) = the output of function

 </details>

 <br/>